Interatheriidae

 Interatheriidae is an extinct family of notoungulate mammals from South America.
-Interatheriids are known from the Middle Eocene (Mustersan) to the Early Pliocene (Montehermosan).
+Interatheriids are known from the Middle Eocene (Mustersan) to the Early Pleistocene (Uquian).
 These animals were principally small-sized, occupying a habitat like hares, marmots and viscachas.
 The majority were very small, like rodents.

 Interatheriidae is one of the mammal groups that best represent the fauna from the Santa Cruz Formation.
 Particularly Protypotherium with three species is characteristic of the formation: P. australe, P. praerutilum and P. attenuatum.
 Another well-known genus is Interatherium, particularly well represented by I. robustum.